pytask-dev/pytask-parallel/docs/source/remote_backends.md

 ## Local files

-Avoid using local files with remote backends and use storages like S3 for dependencies and products.
-The reason is that every local file needs to be send to the remote workers and when your internet connection is slow you will face a hefty penalty on runtime.

-## Local paths

 In most projects you are using local paths to refer to dependencies and products of your tasks.
 This becomes an interesting problem with remote workers since your local files are not necessarily available in the remote machine.